Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.2] Na levém křídle seděl Švejk, který se sem připletl, a se zájmem si přečítal útržek papírku, vytrženého bůhví z jakého románu Růženy Jesenské:

-Křička is mentioned in the fragment of a novel by Růžena Jesenská which Švejk reads when he is squatting on the latrine in Budapest.
+is mentioned in the fragment of a novel by Růžena Jesenská which Švejk reads while squatting on the latrine in Budapest.

 Background

-The mentioned book fragment can not be traced in any literature by Růžena Jesenská.
-It is either taken from another writer or simply invented.
-In the latter case it may be that Hašek pokes fun at one or two of his contemporaries.
+The mentioned book fragment cannot be traced in any literature by Růžena Jesenská.
+If so, it would either be taken from another writer or simply invented.
+In the latter case, it may be that Hašek is poking fun at one or two of his contemporaries.

-Another possible source of inspiration: in a letter to his future wife Jarmila, dated 21 July 1908, the author mentions an architect Křička who he had met in Kolín.
+Another possible source of inspiration: in a letter to his future wife Jarmila, dated 21 July 1908, Hašek mentions an architect Křička whom he had met in Kolín.
 The person in question was Čeněk Křička (1858-1948), a politician who later became mayor of the city.

-Málek was the first to assume the original shitting position after the latrine general in Budapest surprised the company with their trousers on their knees.
+was the first to assume the original shitting position after the latrine general in Budapest surprised the company with their trousers around their knees.

 Quote(s) from the novel